ichthyosaurus/sailfish-patch/README.md

 or grab the source from <https://github.com/sunaku/md2man>.

 ## DEPENDENCIES
-`PROJECT` internally depends on the following external programs, scripts, and/or libraries.
+`gen-sailfish-patch` internally depends on the following external programs, scripts, and/or libraries.
 Make sure they are all installed and setup correctly.

 * (none)